samin-irtiza/samin-irtiza/README.md

 DevOps Pracitioner | Developer | AI Enthusiast
 ------------------------------------

 I'm a computer science graduate coding for over 6 years.
-A DevOps pracitioner and currently learning AWS and Kubernetes and IaC.
+A DevOps practitioner and currently learning AWS and Kubernetes and IaC.
 I'm also an avid AI researcher recently immersed into the world of generative AI.

 * 🌍  I'm based in Dhaka, Bangladesh
 * 🖥️  See my portfolio at [samin-irtiza.github.io](http://samin-irtiza.github.io/)